Textualize/textual/docs/blog/posts/looking-for-help.md

 take on how best to go about asking for help, informed by years of asking for and also providing help in email, on Usenet, on forums, etc.

-Or, put another way, if what you read in here seems sensible to you, I figure we'll likely have already hit it off over on GitHub or in the Discord sever. ;-)
+Or, put another way: if what you read in here seems sensible to you, I figure we'll likely have already hit it off over on GitHub or in the Discord sever. ;-)